Background - safe or strict? Technology or education?

 If you see the first message, it means that the video has been categorised as inappropriate for your mode.
 Don't worry, there are things you can do - skip to the next section below.

 If you see the second message about confirming your age, the video might simply be inappropriate for under 18s and shouldn't be shown in class.
 But it might be appropriate for a teacher to see or show in certain circumstances.
 If you set your teacher OU in Google Workspace to over 18s then teachers are prompted to confirm they really want to open the video and then they can access it.
 For all pupil OUs, they will not have the choice - the video will be blocked (and if you have never set this flag, it will be blocked for all by default to keep you safe).
-By the way, allowing teachers these videos will not override the standard restricted mode so should not show adult content, for example - BUT you should never click on any video for the first time in front of a class, and certainly not one of these.
+By the way, allowing teachers these videos will not override the standard restricted mode so should not show adult content, so it is okay to do this for staff - BUT of course remind them never to click on a video for the first time in front of a class, and certainly not one of these ones.

 What are the YouTube options for schools, what's my mode and how can I change it?